 Graduate Programme: Years 1 & 2

-At GOSH, all of our newly registered practitioners go are entered into a graduate programme.
+At GOSH, all of our newly registered practitioners are entered into a graduate programme.
 This includes a 12-month Preceptorship Programme which includes a bespoke orientation week, Trust and ward inductions, a two-week supernumerary period (3 months on ITU areas), ward experience, an identified preceptor, IV study days, Conflict Resolution Training, BLS+ training and a 4-day Preceptorship Programme.
-As of September 2019, this will be accredited, and those participating will earn 20 credits at level 6 or 7.
+This is accredited, and those participating will earn 20 credits at level 6 or 7.

 The second year of the Graduate Programme is focused around advanced knowledge and skills and is overseen by the senior operational team.
 This course is designed to continue support for our newly registered pracitioners, as well as standardise their education pathway.
 This course include the Student Assessment qualification, preceptor qualification, as well as other content surrounding quality improvement, career progression and revalidation.

 In their third year, our newly-registered nurses are given the opportunity to undertake their third year graduate programme, coordinated by the operational team.

 Our extensive newly-registered practitioner education programme is designed to: